-Resources Received (revenue) Capital and Operating Grants has been reduced because of less grants being taken.
-Property tax shows a decrease from last year which is contributed to non-payment of taxes.
-Sales tax shows an increase contributed to more spending.
+Resources Received (revenue) Operating Grants has been reduced because of less grants being taken and Capital Grants increased because of more grants for capital improvements.
+Property tax shows a decrease from last year which is contributed to non-payment of taxes and lower tax valuations.
+Sales tax also shows a decrease contributed to less spending due to the economic condition.
 Interest decrease was due to the lower rates of interest.